Futsal Rules

 Overview

-There are six players on the court (minimum of 2 of each gender), so 5 players and 1 goalie.
+There are five players on the court (minimum of 2 of each gender), so 4 players and 1 goalie.
 You will play two twenty-minute halves with a running clock.
 Ties during regular season stay as a tie.
-Playoff ties decided by sudden death overtime and shootout.
+Playoff ties are decided by two 5 minute periods of golden goal extra time followed by a best of 3 penalty shootout.

 Beginning of Game